escos-india/paperbox/README.md

 - `npm run start`: Runs the backend server.
 - `npm run seed`: Seeds the database with initial data.
 - `npm test`: Runs backend tests.

-## 🔒 Private Project

-This is a private project.
-Contributions are not currently allowed.